ibm-cloud-docs/databases-for-elasticsearch/elser-tutorial.md

 {: #elser-embeddings-elasticsearch-next-steps}
 {: step}

 ELSER is just one ML model.
-There are many others and with the {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan you can easily deploy others and analyse your data using them instead.
+There are many others and with the {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan you can easily deploy others and analyze your data using them instead.
 We have put together a tutorial that [shows you how to do just that](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-nlp-ml-tutorial)